Internships & Practica Program Fall 2014

 By enrolling in APP-191SS (Serving Society for zero credits) in advance of the service, a student participates in a minimum of 12 hours of community service over the course of the semester.
 Does your organization have a project or need that may be met by a student volunteer?
 The student's hours are documented and his or her work is evaluated by a supervisor in the community.
 On this end, some reading and written reflection is required.
 Participating organizations may post volunteer opportunities on Westmont Link.

-Students planning to do a fall internship or major practicum for academic credit need to secure it by the end of the 3rd week of the semester.
-January 24, 2014 is the deadline for completing internship and service registration.
-This means the ILAF must be submitted by 3:30 pm on January 24, 2014.
+Students planning to do a fall internship or major practicum for academic credit need to secure it by Thursday, September 11, 2014.
+This means the ILAF must be submitted by Friday at 3:30 pm on September 12, 2014.

 For more information, please contact Ms. Jennifer Taylor, Director of Internships (firstname.lastname@example.org).